How do I apply for the Citizens’ Academy?

 What is Citizens’ Academy?

 Citizens’ Academy is a 7-week class in which participants meet to learn from local experts and leaders, meet other interested citizens and ultimately put what they learn into action.
-The Academy began in 2007, and has over 750 graduates.
+The Academy began in 2007, and has nearly 900 graduates.
 We at Transit Alliance believe that engaged and informed citizens are integral to building Colorado’s transportation future.

 Who applies for Citizens’ Academy?